Peugeot 206: 206 SW (T12)

 In 2001, Peugeot showcased a near-production concept version of the 206 SW ("Sports Wagon").
 Developed with the codename T12, the production model was released in March 2002 and was manufactured at the Ryton plant.
 It adopts a reinforced rear axle in order to support the excess weight.
 In 2007, the 206 SW assembly line was moved to Poissy after the Ryton plant was closed.
 By the end of its production, 366,000 units were produced.
+Sales ended in July 2006 after the 206 SW was replaced by the 207 SW.

-206 SD (T13)
+206 SD (T13; Sedan)

 A notchback sedan model was introduced in Iran in 2006.
 Developed under the codename T13, it was jointly designed by the Peugeot Design Center for Iran Khodro and is the fifth and last version of Peugeot 206 models.

 Since 2006, Iran Khodro started exporting the 206 SD to other countries, including Russia, Ukraine, Turkey, Romania, Bulgaria, and Algeria, along with Serbia, Montenegro and Macedonia.

 It was also produced in Brazil, starting from October 2008, with the front end of the 206+ and sold as the 207 Passion.
 It was not related, however, to the 207 sold in Europe.
 It was removed from offer in the first quarter of 2015.
 This model was also offered throughout the rest of Latin America, including in Chile, Argentina, Uruguay, Colombia, Ecuador or Mexico.

 In Malaysia and China, it was also locally produced and sold as the 207, solely as a sedan version.

 206 CC (T16)

-The Peugeot 206 CC was formally launched at the Paris Motor Show in September 2000 and was based on the Peugeot Two-oh-heart concept car, revealed two years before at the Geneva Motor Show.
+The Peugeot 206 CC was formally launched at the Paris Motor Show in September 2000 and was based on the Peugeot 20Coeur (or Two-oh-heart) concept car, revealed two years before at the Geneva Motor Show.
 It is a coupé cabriolet featuring a powered fold-away roof based on the Georges Paulin system, first seen on the 1935 Peugeot 402 Eclipse coupe.

 It was developed with the codename T16.
-The roof-trunk modules, specific to the CC are manufactured in Cerizay, France, by the French company Heuliez, which is specialized in producing short series for niche markets such as convertibles or station wagons, while final assembly took place in Mulhouse.
+The roof-trunk modules, specific to the CC are manufactured in Cerizay, France, by the French company Heuliez, which is specialized in producing short series for niche markets such as convertibles or station wagons.
+Heuliez manufactured, assembled and painted the cars, while final assembly took place in Mulhouse.
 Production was stopped in early 2008, and it has since been replaced by the 207 CC.